How Strong Is The American Army - No.1 Militaries In The World and Fact-Check

 The United States has the world's largest military budget

-The first and most often referenced reason Americans are confident in their military is defense spending.
-The United States spent $596 billion on defense annually in 2016, $19 billion more than the $567 billion spent by the seven next most prolific countries.
-Few people, when asked directly, would argue that better funding ensures military victory.
+The first and most frequently cited reason Americans are confident in their military is defense spending.
+In 2016, the United States spent $596 billion on defense, $19 billion more than the next seven most prolific countries, who spent $567 billion each.
+When asked directly, few people would argue that increased funding guarantees military victory.

-In the fiscal year 2019, $693 billion in funding were enacted for the DoD and for "Overseas Contingency Operations" in the War on Terrorism.
-Outside of direct DoD spending, the United States spends another $218 to $262 billion each year on other defense-related programs, such as Veterans Affairs, Homeland Security, nuclear weapons maintenance and DoD.
+In fiscal year 2019, $693 billion in funding was appropriated for the DoD and "Overseas Contingency Operations" in the War on Terror.
+Aside from direct DoD spending, the US spends an additional $218 to $262 billion per year on defense-related programs such as Veterans Affairs, Homeland Security, nuclear weapons maintenance, and DoD.

-Unfortunately, defense spending does not directly correlate with military effectiveness.
-Operational and strategic proficiency are even more important than tactical proficiency, and even less directly correlated to defense spending.
-It is also difficult to compare American military spending to other states, as the United States spends a disproportionate amount on personnel costs.
+Unfortunately, defense spending is not directly related to military effectiveness.
+Operational and strategic proficiency are more important than tactical proficiency, though less directly related to defense spending.
+It is also difficult to compare American military spending to other countries because the United States spends a disproportionate amount on personnel costs.

 Military’s tough, realistic training